While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 This section provides clear and concise answers to the most frequently asked questions regarding Travertine Hot Springs.

-You are allowed to swim in the hot springs, but they are too small to truly swim.
-“Soak” would be a more accurate term!
+You are allowed to enter the waters of Travertine hot springs, but they are too small to truly swim.
+“Soak” would be the more appropriate word.

 The temperature of the most popular wading pool at Travertine Hot Springs gets up to about 100°F (38°c).
 However, there are 7 total hot pools scattered about which vary in temperature.
 The actual hot spring that sources the water can get up to 180°F (82°c)!